North Highlands Dog Bite Lawyer

 - Emotional and psychological trauma

-As you can see, dog bites can be serious, potentially debilitating injuries.
+Dog bites can cause serious, potentially debilitating injuries.
 If you or a loved one suffered broken bones in your hands, multiple open wounds, and abrasions to your legs and knees, you are probably going to require multiple trips to your doctor, including a trip to the emergency room.
 You might also be forced to miss time from work because of the injuries.
 For example, if you are a data processed typing on a computer all day, a broken hand can force you to miss a significant amount of time from your job.
 This means the types of harms and losses that are compensable through a personal injury claim include:

 - Medical bills stemming from the dog attack.

 - Lost wages due to time missed from work.
-If you are forced to take time off from your job as a result of your dog bite injuries, the loss of income can be recovered through a personal injury claim.
+If you are forced to take time off from your job due to your dog bite injuries, the loss of income can be recovered through a personal injury claim.
 Even if you use vacation time or sick days, you can still recover that lost time.
-If you are unable to return to your job permanently because of the attack, you can also seek future anticipated wages.
+If you cannot return to your job permanently because of the attack, you can also seek future anticipated wages.

 The video below explains why you should hire a lawyer for your dog bite claim.Statutory Deadline for Filing a Personal Injury Lawsuit

-I’m Ed Smith, a North Highlands dog bite lawyer.
-If you have been injured in a dog attack, or someone you love was injured or killed in one, please call me today at 916.921.6400 or 800.404.5400 for free, friendly advice.
+If you have been injured in a dog attack, or someone you love was injured in one, please call our experienced North Highlands dog bite lawyers today at 916.921.6400 or 800.404.5400 for free, friendly advice.

 :sb bw [cs 1185]